 Building Learning Assets through Inquiry: 4&5 March, TOKYO

-The Power of Inquiry - classroom practices to nurture curiosity, critical thinking and metacognition through contemporary inquiry: 5 May, MELBOURNE, Seastar Education (details to follow)
+The Power of Inquiry - classroom practices to nurture curiosity, critical thinking and metacognition through contemporary inquiry: 9 May, ADELAIDE, Seastar Education (Flier).
+Click here to register.

 Powering up inquiry in your classroom- a 2 day workshop: 8&9 June, SYDNEY.